 The City of Naperville is expected to reach residential build-out within the next five to ten years.
 The high cost of developing land makes the construction of affordable housing a challenge in the undeveloped areas of the City.
 Undeveloped farmland in the Naperville area has sold for as high as \$80,000 per acre, which forces developers to build larger homes for over \$300,000 in order to break even or make a profit.
-With a median home value of \$379,000 (2015 American Community Survey) acquiring affordable existing units is also a challenge, even in lower-cost areas of the City.
+With a median home value of \$388,400 (2016 American Community Survey) acquiring affordable existing units is also a challenge, even in lower-cost areas of the City.
 To address some of the barriers to the provision of affordable housing, the Staff will undertake the following strategies:

-- Complete CDBG Projects designed to promote and sustain the availability of affordable housing for a variety of groups. - CDBG projects proposed for funding in Program Year 2017 will increase the availability and sustainability of affordable housing for Naperville residents with the greatest housing challenges: - low-income seniors - low and moderate-income homeowners - people with disabilities - o homeless and at-risk families and children - Implement the Analysis of Impediments to Fair Housing Choice (AI).
-The City recently completed a new Analysis of Impediments to Fair Housing Choice (AI), which is scheduled for public comment and adoption during the first quarter of 2017.
-Though the study addresses fair housing, many of its recommendations have implications for affordable housing, as well. - A total of \$6,000 in CDBG funds has been allocated to begin implementation of some of the short-term (1-year) goals of the Action Plan.
-The Housing Advisory Commission will work with staff to develop programs and educational materials based on the Action Plan recommendations. - Continue ongoing efforts to address issues related to housing affordability In 2016, City Council adopted a Housing Advisory Commission recommendation to add Housing Choice Vouchers as a legal source of income, as defined in the City's Fair Housing Ordinance.
+- Complete CDBG Projects designed to promote and sustain the availability of affordable housing for a variety of groups. - CDBG projects proposed for funding in Program Year 2018 will increase the availability and sustainability of affordable housing for Naperville residents with the greatest housing challenges: - low-income seniors - low and moderate-income homeowners - people with disabilities - o homeless and at-risk families and children - Implementation of the Analysis of Impediments to Fair Housing Choice.
+In 2017, the City completed a new Analysis of Impediments to Fair Housing Choice.
+Although the study addresses fair housing, many of its recommendations have implications for affordable housing, as well.
+As shown in Figure 1, the Housing Advisory Commission will implement the highlighted AI Action Items in 2018: Items 1A, 1C, 1E, 1F, 1G, 2A and 3A. - Affordable Housing Study/Housing Needs Analysis.
+Action Item 3A of the Fair Housing Action Plan is to complete an Affordable Housing Study/Housing Needs Analysis to assess the current demand for affordable owner and renter units in the City of Naperville and identify opportunities to address these needs.
+In addition to being recommend by the AI, a housing affordability study is also required under the State of Illinois Affordable Housing Planning and Appeal Act. - Continue ongoing efforts to address issues related to housing affordability In 2016, City Council adopted a Housing Advisory Commission recommendation to add Housing Choice Vouchers as a legal source of income, as defined in the City's Fair Housing Ordinance.
 The Housing Advisory Commission also created a Housing Choice Voucher Education Subcommittee to develop methods of educating the public and landlords about the Housing Choice Voucher Program.
-Other education/training programs may be adopted in relationship to the implementation of the AI study. - Complete additional studies to assess the current demand for affordable owner and renter units in the City of Naperville and identify opportunities to address these needs.
-The City will complete the affordable housing study required under the State of Illinois Affordable Housing Planning and Appeal Act.
-The City will also collaborate with other agencies on regional or countywide initiatives, such as Impact DuPage (DuPage County, Chicago Metropolitan Agency for Planning (CMAP), HOPE Fair Housing).
+Information on housing choice vouchers and the Fair Housing Ordinance was updated and added to the City's website in 2017.
+The City will continue these efforts in 2018 by including information on vouchers in fair housing education seminars for city staff and officials.